vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/meta.md

 ## Display Control

-If you want to hide these items globally, set the corresponding items below to `false` in `themeConfig.meta`.
+To hide these items globally, set the corresponding items below to `false` in `themeConfig.meta`.
 You can also enable/disable specific pages by setting these items in `YAML front matter`:

 - `lastUpdated`: whether to display last update time of the page
 - `contributors`: whether to show page contributors